carla-simulator/carla/Docs/python_api.md

 Returns the world this actor belongs to.
     - **Return:** _[carla.World](#carla.World)_
 - <a name="carla.Actor.get_location"></a>**<font color="#7fb800">get_location</font>**(<font color="#00a6ed">**self**</font>)
-Returns the current location of the actor.
+Returns the actor's current location.
     - **Return:** _[carla.Location](#carla.Location)_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the location received in the last tick.
 _</font>
 - <a name="carla.Actor.get_velocity"></a>**<font color="#7fb800">get_velocity</font>**(<font color="#00a6ed">**self**</font>)
-Returns the current 3D velocity of the actor.
+Returns the actor's current 3D velocity.
     - **Return:** _[carla.Vector3D](#carla.Vector3D)_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the velocity received in the last tick.
 _</font>
 - <a name="carla.Actor.get_angular_velocity"></a>**<font color="#7fb800">get_angular_velocity</font>**(<font color="#00a6ed">**self**</font>)
-Returns the current 3D angular velocity of the actor.
+Returns the actor's current 3D angular velocity.
     - **Return:** _[carla.Vector3D](#carla.Vector3D)_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the angular velocity received in the last tick.
 _</font>
 - <a name="carla.Actor.get_acceleration"></a>**<font color="#7fb800">get_acceleration</font>**(<font color="#00a6ed">**self**</font>)
-Returns the current 3D acceleration of the actor.
+Returns the actor's current 3D acceleration.
     - **Return:** _[carla.Vector3D](#carla.Vector3D)_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the acceleration received in the last tick.
 _</font>